zenith3092/feliz/README.md

 2. DB: the database handler.
 3. CONFIGS: the configuration of the server. (server_config.yaml)
 4. API_CONFIGS: the configuration of the API. (server_api.yaml)
-5. USER_DATA: the informations of the user.
+5. USER_DATA: the information of the user.

 All the parameters are encapsulated in a parameter called `params`, and you can decide which parameters to use in the handler function.
 (Note that `params` is the required parameter of the handler function.)